alvaro-escalante/housestyles/README.md

 | **vinyl-buffer** | Convert streaming vinyl files to use buffers. |
 | **vinyl-source-stream** | Use conventional text streams at the start of your gulp or vinyl pipelines. |
 | **del** | Enables the deleting of files. |

-### BrowserSync

-The main component of this Gulp setup is BrowserSync.
-This plugin provides the following advantages for development:

-- Automatic page reload of the browser when HTML, JS, Images or Assets files are updated and injection when CSS is updated
-- Simultaneous page scrolling for all devices connected to the same link
-- Clicking links or populating form fields on one device will duplicate this behaviour on all other linked devices
-- A dashboard at `localhost:3001` where you can send commands to all connected devices, perform actions and do network throttle testing.